thabthtt/car_game/README.md

 # Conclusions
 Unfortunately we were not able to complete our game because we were not able to figure out how to implement our collision module when our lsfr module worked and vice versa.

-Here are the videos of the lsfr module and collision module working:

 Lsfr module working: https://youtube.com/shorts/lO6nqEbiQUU?si=D2uqKx0go5QUwBBA

 Collision module working: https://youtube.com/shorts/KkzICEbJ2gI?si=4Y-N4ZVZLFoBy9Uw